 Not only that, but you can also enjoy an excellent safari in the Eastern Cape.
-Head out across the rugged Karoo plains or into the lush Tsitsikamma Forest, searching for the abundant game on display – from the iconic Big Five of lion, leopard, elephant, rhino and buffalo to giraffe, zebra and antelope.
+Head out across the rugged Karoo plains or into the lush Tsitsikamma Forest, searching for abundant game – including the iconic Big Five of lion, leopard, elephant, rhino and buffalo as well as giraffe, zebra and antelope.

 To plan your own itinerary, discover our guide to Eastern Cape safari holidays.